-The Australian-made drama One Less God took the Best Film Award at the 11th Byron Bay Film Festival Closing Gala on Saturday night.
+The Australian-made drama One Less God took the Best Film Award at the 11th Byron Bay Film Festival Closing Gala.
 Telling the personal stories of Taj Mahal Palace hotel guests and staff caught up in the terrorist attack in 2008 – and of two of the Islamist attackers – the film held capacity audiences spellbound during two screenings at the festival, both at the Byron Community Centre and at Brunswick Picture House.

 Director, co-producer and writer, Central Coast-based Lliam Worthington, who is taking the film to Mumbai this week, noted the “incredible value” of such an award on the international scene.